DiamondLightSource/dodal/docs/reference/plan-standards.md

 # Plan Standards

 > [!NOTE]
-> These are some notes on how to write plans .
-Plans should not be implemented in dodal (unless very general).
+> Plans should not be implemented in dodal (unless very general), but in the specific technique-bluesky repository.

 ## Use a list of standard baseline devices